A voice for

 As an adaptogen (a herb that supports the systems most effected by high stress hormones) schisandra is nourishing for anyone experiencing chronic or long term exposure to stress hormones.
 High levels of stress hormones cause a wide range of health problems.
 Schisandra is specifically helpful where there are stress induced palpitations, anxiety, deficient insomnia and bad dreams (1, 3, 5).

-• Into the heart of Schisandra
+• Into the heart of schisandra

 In TCM, schisandra is used to ‘astringe the jing’.
 In practice this is applied where there is excess of secretions such as diarrhoea, frequent urination, leucorrhoea or excess discharge and premature ejaculation.
 It is also used for excess sweating, such as in menopause, night sweats often used in combination with Astragalus and Chinese dogwood.